getnikola/nikola/docs/manual.rst

     something else.

 Footer
-    ``CONTENT_FOOTER`` is displayed, small at the bottom of all pages, I use it for the copyright notice.
+    ``CONTENT_FOOTER`` is displayed, small at the bottom of all pages; I use it for the copyright notice.
 The default shows a text formed using ``BLOG_AUTHOR``, ``BLOG_EMAIL``, the date and ``LICENSE``.
 Note you need to use ``CONTENT_FOOTER_FORMATS`` instead of regular str.format or %-formatting, for compatibility with the translatable settings feature.

 BODY_END
-    This option lets you define a HTML snippet that will be added at the bottom of body.
+    This option lets you define an HTML snippet that will be added at the bottom of the body.
-    The main usage is a Google analytics snippet or something similar, but you can really put anything there.
+    The main usage is a Google Analytics snippet or something similar, but you can really put anything there.
 Good place for JavaScript.

 SOCIAL_BUTTONS_CODE
-    The ``SOCIAL_BUTTONS_CODE`` option lets you define a HTML snippet that will be added at the bottom of body.
+    The ``SOCIAL_BUTTONS_CODE`` option lets you define an HTML snippet that will be added at the bottom of the body.
 It defaults to a snippet for AddThis, but you can really put anything there.
 See `social_buttons.html` for more details.

 Fancy Dates